AbsaOSS/hyperdrive-trigger/README.md

   - *Time* - time based trigger, cron-quartz expression or user friendly time recurring definition can be used
   - *Recurring* - worklfow is triggered always when previous execution is finished
 - **Jobs** - list of jobs.
 Supported job types:
-  - *Spark* - spark job deployed to Apache Hadoop YARN
+  - *Generic Spark Job* - spark job deployed to Apache Hadoop YARN
-  - *Shell* - shell job
+  - *Generic Shell Job* - job executing a user-defined shell script

-User interface also provide nice visualization of running workflow with ability to monitor and troubleshoot execution.
+The user interface provides a visualization of running workflows with the ability to monitor and troubleshoot executions.

 # Requirements
 Tested with: